headwinds/clojure-shed/README.md

 Then return to the previous tab and run: ```$ lein run``` again

+You should see this screen in your browser:

 ![alt text](progress/clojurescript.png)

-## Getting Started Part 2 Add PostgreSQL
+## Getting Started Part 2: Add PostgreSQL

 ## Docker